nette/http/readme.md

 HTTP Response
 =============

 An HTTP response is an [Nette\Http\Response](https://api.nette.org/3.0/Nette/Http/Response.html) object.
 Unlike the [Request](#HTTP-Request), the object is mutable, so you can use setters to change the state, ie to send headers.
-Whether it is still possible to send headers or change the status code tells the `isSent()` method.
-If it returns true, it won't be possible to send another header or change the status code.
-In this case, any attempt to send will throw an exception `Nette\InvalidStateException`.
+Remember that all setters **must be called before any actual output is sent.** The `isSent()` method tells if output have been sent.
+If it returns `true`, each attempt to send a header throws an `Nette\InvalidStateException` exception.

 setCode(int $code, string $reason = null)